 Cedar Lane Vineyard is 60-acre vineyard in the Arroyo Seco appellation farmed by Mark Chesebro and his vineyard partners.
 Mission is a 245 acre vineyard located several miles away in the same AVA but with very different soils and aspect.

 Sauvignon Blanc Musque is picked usually in September, in two passes.
 The first pick is early, to emphasize fresh citrus and herbal characters, and the later picking aims to bring out peach and melon aromas, along with a fuller body.
 Vermentino is harvested a month after the Sauvignon Blanc, based on falling acid levels.
 Winemaking methodologies are similar to those used in the production of CM Ranch whites, but here, all fermentation is done in stainless steel, using both tanks and barrels.

 Pinot Noir harvest begins in late September or early October.
 Wines are processed with a more gentle hand as befits this delicate variety.
 Bottling occurs the August following harvest, again to preserve the freshness and delicacy of the bouquet.

-Syrah from Cedar Lane is picked in early to mid-November, based on the physiological ripeness.
+Syrah and Grenache Noir from Cedar Lane are usually picked in early to mid-November, based on the physiological ripeness.
 Winemaking utilizes open top fermenters and French oak barrel aging.
 Here, there is less concern with excess tannins, as the Cedar Lane fruit is naturally possessed of smoother, finer-grained tannins.
-Tasting Syrahs from both vineyards side by side will give you the opportunity to taste the true sense of place inherent in each wine.
+Tasting these two varietals from both vineyards side by side will give you the opportunity to taste the true sense of place inherent in each wine.